2019 Bentley Continental GT Convertible is your 207-mph topless grand tourer

 At launch, the Continental GT Convertible will come with Bentley's 6.0-liter, twin-turbocharged W12 engine, good for 626 horsepower and 664 pound-feet of torque.
 According to Bentley, the Convertible will be able to sprint to 60 mph in 3.7 seconds, and continue on to a top speed of 207 mph.
 Despite its 375-pound weight penalty over the Coupe, the Continental GT Convertible is only one-tenth of a second slower in the 0-60 sprint.

-Following its premiere at the 2018 LA Auto Show, the Bentley Continental GT Convertible will go on sale in 2019.
+Following its premiere in LA -- not at the 2018 Los Angeles Auto Show, oddly -- the Bentley Continental GT Convertible will go on sale in 2019.
 Pricing isn't available just yet, but it's fair to say it'll command a substantial premium over the Coupe's $214,600 asking price.
 Topless grand touring ain't cheap, y'all.

 LA Auto Show 2018